Torsion Theories in a Non-pointed Context: Examples

 Since the category $\mset^{op}$ satisfies the assumptions introduced at the beginning of this section, we can conclude that $\torsione$ satisfies Condition (M).

 \begin{prop} The torsion theory $\torsione$ in $\mset^{op}$ satisfies Conditions (S). \end{prop}

-\begin{proof} To prove the statement we work, dually, in $\mset$.
-We recall that both limits and colimits in $\mset$ are computed as in $\mathbb{S}$et.
+\begin{proof} Again we work, dually, in $\mset$.
+We recall that both limits and colimits in $\mset$ are computed as in $\mathbf{Set}$.
 Moreover, in general, for every pair $A,B$ of objects of $\mset$ one has $\Fix(A+B)=\Fix(A)+\Fix(B)$.
 Therefore, in order to show that Condition (S) holds, the only non-trivial case we need to study is the one involving the pushout

 where $\Fix(T)=\emptyset$.
 The validity of (S) follows from $\Fix(T + \terminal) = \Fix(T) + \terminal = \terminal$. \end{proof}

 \begin{prop} The torsion theory $\torsione$ in $\mset^{op}$ satisfies Condition (N). \end{prop}